daronphang/programming-resources/architectures/software/modularity.md

 - Connascence of Execution: Order of execution of multiple components is important
 - Connascence of Timing: Timing of execution of multiple components is important
-- Connascence of Values: Occurs when several values relate on one another and must change together
+- Connascence of Values: Occurs when several values relate to one another and must change together
 - Connascence of Identity: Occurs when multiple components must reference the same entity